drizopoulos/cvGEE/README.md

 - For `family = gaussian()` only the quadratic rule is available calculated as the squared prediction error; lower values indicate a better predictive ability.

-- For `family = binomial()` and `family = poisson()` the probabilities for each event/category are calculated using the binomial and Poisson probability mass functions, respectively.
+- For `family = binomial()` and dichotomous outcome data the probabilities for the two categories are calculated from the Bernoulli probability mass function.
+For `family = binomial()` and binomial data the probabilities for each possible response are calculated from a beta-binomial distribution with variance set equal to the variance from the corresponding quasi-likelihood behind the GEE.
+Likewise for `family = poisson()` the probabilities for the number of events up to a particular maximum (set using the `max_count` argument) are calculated using the negative binomial distribution with variance set equal to the variance from the corresponding quasi-likelihood behind the GEE.
 For these families all three scoring rules are available, with higher values in each rule indicating better predictive ability.

 Basic Use